TONY-UMN43/FireChat-Public/README.md

 ## Future Improvements
 - **Performance**: Implement a Redis cache system to decrease latency and load times
-- **Roles**: Add role-specific privileges for employees added to the company
+- **Roles**: Add role-specific privileges for members of a group chat
-  - HR & Recruiters can create job postings and review applications
-  - The owner can edit the company profile
-  - General members are listed under company employees, but don't have any other privileges
+  - Creators of a group chat are assigned the admin of the group chat
+  - Admins are the only ones who can add and remove members
+  - Handle the edge case of the admin leaving the group chat
-- **Job Applications**
+- **User Experience**
-  - Allow users to fill out LinkedIn Job application on website
-  - Add a way for users to view their job applications
+  - Add Typing Indicators
-  - Add a pipeline for accepted job applicants
+  - Add Last Read Indicators
 - **Images**: Use AWS to allow users to upload profile pictures